 South Dakota’s civil statute of limitations (SOL) laws are less victim friendly in providing survivors of childhood sexual abuse an avenue to justice than many other states around the country.
-The state also appears to be heading in the wrong direction as a bill to open a revival window for expired claims, as well as eliminate the civil SOL, failed in the House Judiciary Committee.
+The state also appears to be heading in the wrong direction as SOL reform bills are consistently voted down.
 Civil SOL laws enable lawyers handling sexual abuse claims in South Dakota to file cases against sexual predators, including clergy members, and the Catholic Church.

 Below you will find information on South Dakota’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling South Dakota sexual assault cases has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of South Dakota’s ‘credibly’ accused priests released by South Dakota’s Dioceses.

 South Dakota Statute of Limitations for Sexual Abuse & Assault

 South Dakota has made little to no progress in the past decade towards helping survivors of sexual abuse get civil justice.
 The state’s civil age cap is on the lower end of the spectrum when compared to many other states, which means it could be doing much more to help survivors.
 There also doesn’t appear to be any plans in the near future to open any sort of revival window for time-barred claims as bills to do just that have failed.

 Criminal Statute of Limitations Laws for South Dakota